BeKind-Rewind/alternative_social_app/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://choosealicense.com/licenses/mit/)

 ## Description
-SocialMedia Application gathering point to post, discuss and promote all things tech.
+Positive SocialMedia environment Application gathering point to post, discuss and promote experiences.
 Once account is created, users are able to create posts and view from their own dashboard.
-Users may also make and read comments made by others as well as promote up-standing, interesting, and helpful information that benefits the community.
+Users may also make and read upvote comments made by others and set their profile pic.

 We used new technology npm cloudinary and express-fileupload to add the ability for users to customize their profile picture.